rbngtm1/AWS_Exam/solutions_architect_associate_key_notes/Part I.md

   * If the volume size is 8 GiB, the maximum IOPS of the volume can be 400.
 #### In different subnet in same VPC, you have 2 Ubuntu instances located.
 These instances should be able to communicate with each other, but when you try to ping from one instance to another, you get a timeout.
 The route table seem to be valid and has the entry for the target "local" for your VPC CIDR.
 The valid reason for this issue is:
   * The Security Group has not been modified to allow the requested traffic.
- #### For more EBS volume curently attached to EC2 instance from one AZ to other.
+ #### For more EBS volume currently attached to EC2 instance from one AZ to other.
   * Create a snapshot of the volume and then crate a volume from the snapshot in other AZ.
- #### Retrieve the Pulbic IP addresses assigned to a running instance via the Instance metadata.
+ #### Retrieve the Public IP addresses assigned to a running instance via the Instance metadata.
   * http://169.254.169.254/latest/meta-data/public-ipv4
  #### Ensure that you are available to recover from a database crash to use the MySQL RDS in AWS.
   * Ensure that you use MyISAM storage engine for MYSQL (**Recommended practice**)
     * Ensure that automated backup are enabled for RDS. (**Not Recommended practice**)
-    * Ensure that tables in RDS donot get too large. (**Not Recommended practice**)
+    * Ensure that tables in RDS do not get too large. (**Not Recommended practice**)
     * Ensure that file size for RDS is well under 16TB. (**Not Recommended practice**)
  #### Route 53 features
    * Registration of Domain Names.